kochm/wp-mendeley-plugin/readme.txt

 == Screenshots ==

 == Change log ==

+= 0.8
+* added support for formatting entries via CSL (Citation Style Language)
+* added tooltip display of full reference in widget lists
+* do not insert error responses in cache database

 = 0.7.8 =
 * initializeDatabase only checks for existence of table if db_version is wrong